mmkal/trpc-cli/README.md

 And that's it!
 Your tRPC router is now a CLI program with help text and input validation.
 You can run it with `node path/to/script.js add --left 2 --right 3`.

+### Disclaimer

+>Note that this library is still v0, so parts of the API may change slightly.
+The basic usage of `trpcCli({router}).run()` will remain though, and any breaking changes will be published via release notes!

 ### Parameters and flags

 CLI positional parameters and flags are derived from each procedure's input type.
-Inputs should use a `zod` object or tuple type for the procedure to be mapped to a CLI command.
+Inputs use `zod` types for the procedure to be mapped to a CLI command.

 #### Positional parameters